 The Bureau of Labor Statistics recently ranked the 20 fastest-growing occupations in America, and Industrial-Organizational Psychologists is #1, with a median pay of $83,580 a year and a growth rate of 53% between now and 2022.
 This growth rate is higher than every other occupation.
 The mid-career salary for psychologists is $60,700.00, according to Payscale.

-If you are interested in human behavior, what motivates people, their fears, hopes, and desires, and want to help individuals in their lives, and businesses in their workplace environment, a degree in psychology will equip you for this kind of career.
+If you are interested in human behavior, what motivates people, their fears, hopes, and desires, and want to help in people’s lives, a degree in psychology will equip you for this kind of career.

 According to Payscale, nurses are considered to be the #1 occupation that changes the world.
 An online degree in nursing involves taking hard and soft science classes, which include a range of topics such as chemistry, anatomy, psychology, biology, and sociology classes, all designed to prepare nurses for treating and caring for their patients.